ktasper/goremongers_tracker/README.md

+# WARNING AI STUFF
+- I did use AI to make most of this.
+Even the readme...

 # Goremongers GORE TANK Tracker

 A digital tracker for the Goremongers tabletop game's GORE TANK mechanic.
 This web application helps you manage your operatives' gore tank levels during battles.